DiscipleTools/DT_DOCS/Disciple_Tools_Theme/getting_started/admin.rst

 **Description**
  Here you can set some security headers for the Theme.

 **How to access:**
  1. Access the admin backend by clicking on the |gear| on the top right and then click ``Admin``.
  2. In the left hand column, select ``Settings (DT)``.
  3. Click the tab titled ``Security``.

+.. note:: These security settings are enabled by default.
+We recommend leaving them enabled unless you run into any issues.

 Enable and Configure Security Headers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. note:: These are enabled by default.
-We recommend leaving them enabled unless you run into any issues.

-X-XSS-Protection
-        Enable cross-site scripting filters.
+-    **X-XSS-Protection**:         Enable cross-site scripting filters.
-Referrer-Policy
-        Set Referrer Policy to "same-origin" to avoid leaking D.T activity.
+-    **Referrer-Policy**:         Set Referrer Policy to "same-origin" to avoid leaking D.T activity.
-X-Content-Type-Options
-        Stops a browser from trying to MIME-sniff the content type.
+-    **X-Content-Type-Options**:        Stops a browser from trying to MIME-sniff the content type.
-Strict-Transport-Security
-        Enforce the use of HTTPS.
+-    **Strict-Transport-Security**:         Enforce the use of HTTPS.

 .. _wpadmin-critical-path: